vpenades/InteropTypes/README.md

 These types simply wrap previously existing memory, and provide mechanisms to access bitmap data in a safer way.

+## InteropDrawing

+Provides a set of common interfaces for drawing basic vector shapes, both in 2D and 3D

+The purpose of this library is to allow writing _once_, code that draws vector shapes but can draw to canvas of different APIs and SDKs

 ### Backends